 - Must be a current resident of York or Adams County for at least the last six months; and

 - Must be enrolled in Medical Assistance; and

-- Must have an eligible current documented serious & persistent mental illness, as identified in The HealthChoices Housing Plan
+- Must have an eligible current documented serious and persistent mental illness, as identified in The HealthChoices Housing Plan; and

 An individual must also meet at least one of the following target population requirements: